 More Days in Childcare can be Better for your Child

-Our At childcare, babies, toddlers and preschoolers are offered development opportunities, the chance to learn about the world, and develop socially, emotionally and develop a lifelong love of learning.
-The Australian Government suggests that between 10 and 15 hours of early learning a week optimises these outcomes.
+At childcare, young children are offered development opportunities, the chance to learn about the world, and develop socially, emotionally and develop a lifelong love of learning.

 With frequent exposure to a high-quality childcare setting, children benefit from structure, routine and a feeling of safety and security as they know what to expect.
 This paves the way for greater developmental and learning outcomes than if they are to attend casually.